joergwicker/scavenger/README.md

 Build
 =====

-Scavenger is in Maven central, include the dependency in your pom.xml:
+Scavenger is in Maven central, include the following dependency in your pom.xml:

 ```
 <dependency>